-Outdoor ice skating is one of the best things to do in Chicago in the winter – especially this year that most indoor places are closed.
+Outdoor ice skating is one of the best things to do in Chicago in the winter – especially this year that some indoor places are closed.
 Luckily, there are many outdoor ice skating rinks in Chicago and the suburbs that are open right now.

 Due to current events, some changes have been made this year.
 Many ice skating ribbons in and near Chicago require advance reservations and are filling up quickly.